-- Leafy green vegetables: Leafy-green vegetables like spinach and kale are an excellent source of magnesium, which helps to calm the nervous system, and folate, which helps to produce dopamine, another calming, pleasure-inducing neurotransmitter.
-Leafy greens can also help regulate the levels of the stress hormone, cortisol, keeping high blood pressure and other fight-or-flight symptoms in check.
+- Leafy green vegetables: Greens like spinach and kale are an excellent source of magnesium, which helps calm the nervous system, and folate, which helps produce dopamine, a calming, pleasure-inducing neurotransmitter.
+Leafy greens can also help regulate the levels of the stress hormone cortisol, keeping high blood pressure and other fight-or-flight symptoms in check.

-- Complex carbohydrates: Recently carbs have gotten a bad reputation, but complex carbs like brown rice, oatmeal, and whole grain breads, pastas, and cereals can be great foods to keep your blood sugar steady, and to keep you happy and calm.
+- Complex carbohydrates: Complex carbs like brown rice, oatmeal, and whole grain breads, pastas, and cereals can be great foods to keep your blood sugar steady, and to keep you happy and calm.
 Carbs promote the production of serotonin, a mood-boosting neurotransmitter, in the brain.

-- Citrus fruits: Citrus fruits like oranges, grapefruits, and lemons contain high levels of vitamin C, which strengthens the immune system that stress can weaken, and decreases stress hormone levels like cortisol.
+- Citrus fruits: Citrus fruits like oranges, grapefruits, and lemons contain high levels of vitamin C, which strengthens the immune system that stress can weaken, and decreases levels of stress hormones like cortisol.

 - Fatty fish: Fatty fish like salmon, tuna, and sardines can be an excellent food to combat stress and its effects.
 These fish contain omega-3 fatty acids, natural anti-inflammatory agents, which can help mitigate the inflammatory effects of adrenaline and cortisol and protect your heart against cardiovascular disease.
 Try to eat at least 3.5 ounces of fatty fish twice a week.
 If you don’t eat fish but want to get those omega-3s elsewhere, you can find them in flaxseeds, walnuts, seaweed, edamame, and chia seeds.